 I’ve come a long way from then, but it made me realize that a strong work ethic is one of the most important skill anyone can have if not the most important.
 After all, it’s in our blood to do what it takes to survive!

 What do I do?

-I’m actually an IT Consultant now.
-I moved away after college to gain the experience I needed and came back home a little stronger.
+I’m actually a Consultant now.
 A few years into my career I realized I didn’t necessarily enjoy the lack of freedom that can come with consulting though.
 While the change of pace from project to project can be great, I found myself traveling every week.
 My life was dictated by a company and a paycheck.
 Finding it hard to maintain a work life balance, I quit.

 In the history of all mankind we have not had desk jobs until very very recently.
 A blip in the Earths history map that would be considered a spec in time.
 While it pays the bills, I still question the practicality of it all.